davide-marino00/PBI_DOCS/refac.md

 			    vw_Timesheet[ReportReady] = FALSE()
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of unique employees whose timesheets are not marked as "Report Ready."
+- **DAX Explanation (Generated):** This DAX expression is used to create a measure called 'Dax_EmpCount_RReady' that calculates the number of unique employees whose timesheets are not marked as "Report Ready."

 Here's a breakdown of what it does:

-1. **CALCULATE Function**: This function modifies the context in which data is evaluated.
+1. **CALCULATE Function**: This function changes the context in which data is evaluated.
 In this case, it is used to apply a specific filter to the data.

 2. **DISTINCTCOUNT Function**: This function counts the number of unique values in a specified column.
 Here, it counts the unique names of employees from the `vw_Timesheet` table.

 3. **Filter Condition**: The expression includes a filter condition that specifies `vw_Timesheet[ReportReady] = FALSE()`.
-This means that the calculation will only consider timesheets where the "Report Ready" status is set to FALSE, indicating that these timesheets are not ready for reporting.
+This means that only the timesheets that are not marked as "Report Ready" will be considered in the count.

-In summary, the measure `Dax_EmpCount_RReady` calculates the total number of distinct employees who have timesheets that are not yet ready for reporting.
-This can help a business identify how many employees still need to finalize their timesheets before they can be processed or reported.
+In summary, this measure counts how many different employees have timesheets that are still pending or not ready for reporting.
+This can be useful for tracking the status of timesheets and understanding how many employees still need to submit or finalize their timesheets.

 **`DISTINCT_COUNT_EMP`**